º»¹® ¹Ù·Î°¡±â ÁÖ¸Þ´º·Î ¹Ù·Î°¡±â

 photo

-Presiding Judge CHUNG Chang-ho of Busan High Court was appointed as a United Nations Judge to the Extraordinary Chambers in the Courts of Cambodia (ECCC) from August 2011 to February 2015.
-Throughout his tenure, Judge Chung contributed to the ECCC¡¯s effort to bring justice in the international society as well as in Cambodia by prosecuting anti-humanitarian crimes committed by the leaders of Khmer Rouge.
+Former Judge CHUNG Chang-ho, then the presiding judge of the Busan High Court, served as a United Nations judge at the Extraordinary Chambers in the Courts of Cambodia (ECCC) from August 2011 to February 2015.
+During his tenure, he played a significant role in the ECCC¡¯s efforts to deliver justice both internationally and within Cambodia by prosecuting crimes against humanity committed by the leaders of the Khmer Rouge.

-Following his respected judgeship at the ECCC, he was elected as a judge of the International Criminal Court in the 13th Assembly of State Parties held at the United Nations New York Headquarters in December 2014, thereby becoming the second Korean judge to serve at the ICC after former President SONG Sang-hyun.
-The ICC is the first permanent international tribunal to prosecute individuals for the international crimes of genocide, crimes against humanity, and war crimes.
-As of March 2016, 124 states are parties to the Statute of the Court.
+After his esteemed service at the ECCC, Judge Chung was elected to the International Criminal Court (ICC) during the 13th Assembly of State Parties, held at United Nations Headquarters in New York in December 2014.
+His appointment made him the second Korean judge to serve at the ICC, following former ICC President Song Sang-hyun.
+The ICC is the first permanent international tribunal established to prosecute genocide, crimes against humanity, and war crimes.

 Judge BAIK Kang-jin